WMatthewARC/Module-21-Challenge/README.md

 ![Capture06](https://user-images.githubusercontent.com/30300016/201495637-c0964640-7ac5-41dc-99bc-96c2fcb20525.JPG)

 1. **Overview** of the analysis: Explain the purpose of this analysis.
    I saw I came I written a model to help see weather campaign where successful and the model seems fairly accurate.

-2. **Results**: Using bulleted lists and images to support your answers, address the following questions.

-  * Data Preprocessing
+2. **Results**: Data Preprocessing
     * What variable(s) are the target(s) for your model?
     AFFILIATION	CLASSIFICATION	USE_CASE	INCOME_AMT	SPECIAL_CONSIDERATIONS	ASK_AMT	IS_SUCCESSFUL are all used.
 Anything that would be considered as a variable in that campaign and whether it was successful.